cosmos/testnets/replicated-security/VALIDATOR_LAUNCH_GUIDE.md

 #### Option Two: Use key delegation

-If you do not wish to reuse the private validator key from your provider chain, an alternative method is to use the Key Assignment feature.
+If you do not wish to reuse the private validator key from your provider chain, an alternative method is to use multiple keys managed by the Key Assignment feature.

 Read up on how to use [Key Assignment](https://github.com/cosmos/interchain-security/blob/main/docs/docs/features/key-assignment.md).